jeffmacd/pyqbclient/README.md

 A  module for interacting with the Quickbase API with an emphasis on being easy to use.
 Everywhere the API calls for record or field IDs I have changed it to work with values  or labels.
+Evolved from simple functions I wrote while getting started with python, has been useful for me, maybe you will find it useful as well.

 <p align="right">(<a href="#top">back to top</a>)</p>